 You’re interested in working hands-on in one of over 300 skilled trades jobs across the construction, transportation, manufacturing or service sectors in Canada.
 But where do you start?
 An important first step is to understand how occupations are classified and what you require to work in Canada.
+And, be sure to watch the video below for skilled trade licensing tips for newcomers!

 Linda Ryan is the National Program Manager with BCCA-Integrating Newcomers, a government funded, Canada-wide, pre-arrival career coaching service for high skilled construction professionals immigrating to Canada (*BCCA-IN).